 Hello.
 My name is Aman Sidhu.
-I'm an international communications consultant with over ten years of experience.
-I firmly believe communications is the key to success.
+I'm an international communications consultant with nearly two decades of experience.
+I firmly believe purposeful communications is the key to success.
 As a consultant I offer a trio role as a communications and partnerships strategist, facilitator and event coordinator.
 My work has spanned four continents, from boutique public relations in New York city, to hidden highland South American villages to global assignments in Europe that tackle international issues.
 With the power of innovation, collaboration and cultural context, I can create a lasting impact on your projects and programs.
 As a global citizen and a natural people person, I'm inspired by my clients and the work they do, and together we spark ideas to boost knowledge, awareness and visibility.

 In an ever-changing and more connected world, communication continues to be an important ingredient for success.
 I have specific experience in health, environment, climate change, food security and policy issues.
 My partnership work has allowed me to work on ways to work effectively with and pitch to public and private sector stakeholders ranging from national government to corporations.